Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 It is highly recommended to avoid using third-party software to update or install your drivers.
 :::

-## Identifying Your Hardware
+## Finding Your Hardware

-The first step in installing drivers is to correctly identify the hardware you need drivers for.
+The first step in installing drivers is to correctly find the hardware you need drivers for.
 This information can be found in your computer's manual or by using the Device Manager.
-You can access the device manager by right-clicking the Windows start button or by pressing <kbd>Win</kbd> + <kbd>X</kbd> and selecting Device Manager.
-In the Device Manager, look for the device you require drivers for, and expand its entry to see its model number.
+You can access the device manager by right clicking the Windows start button or by pressing <kbd>Win</kbd> + <kbd>X</kbd> and selecting Device Manager.
+In the Device Manager, look for the device you need drivers for, and expand its entry to see its model number.

-You can also use the System Information tool to find hardware information; open System Information, navigate to the “Hardware” section and find the device you require drivers for.
+You can also use the System Information tool to find hardware information; open System Information, navigate to the “Hardware” section and find the device you need drivers for.

 ## Method 1: Using Windows Update